lmfit/lmfit-py/_sources/model.txt

     :type param_names: ``None`` (default) or list of strings
     :param missing: how to handle missing values.
     :type missing: one of ``None`` (default), 'none', 'drop', or 'raise'.
-    :param prefix: prefix to add to all parameter names to distinguish components.
+    :param prefix: prefix to add to all parameter names to distinguish components in a :class:`CompositeModel`.
     :type prefix: string
     :param name: name for the model.
 When ``None`` (default) the name is the same  as the model function (``func``).
     :type name: ``None`` or string.
-    :param kws:   addtional keyword arguments to pass to model function.
+    :param kws:   additional keyword arguments to pass to model function.

 Of course, the model function will have to return an array that will be the same size as the data being modeled.
 Generally this is handled by also specifying one or more independent variables.

 :class:`Model` class Methods
 ---------------------------------

-.. method:: eval(params=None[, **kws])
+.. method:: Model.eval(params=None[, **kws])

    evaluate the model function for a set of parameters and inputs.

    :param params: parameters to use for fit.
    :type params: ``None`` (default) or Parameters
-   :param kws:    addtional keyword arguments to pass to model function.
+   :param kws:    additional keyword arguments to pass to model function.
    :return:       ndarray for model given the parameters and other arguments.

    If ``params`` is ``None``, the values for all parameters are expected to